Mushroom biryani (1 piece)

 How to consume Mushroom biryani without glucose spikes

-Incorporate healthy fats like avocados or a handful of nuts, such as almonds or walnuts, to your meal to aid in reducing a quick rise in blood sugar.
+Include healthy fats like avocado or a small handful of nuts to your meal to help stabilize blood sugar levels.

 Discover